rfbigelow/Markov/README.md

 * `StochasticPolicy`    A policy that randomly selects from one of a distribution of equally probable actions.
 This differs from the `RandomSelectPolicy` in that the distributions are configurable, and it does not require a `MarkovDecisionProcess` to provide the available actions.
 This is used by the `PolicyImprover` to track more than one "best" action for any given situation, which allows for more exploration of the state space when using the policy.

 * `EpsilonGreedyPolicy` A policy that chooses the best possible action for a given state most of the time, but occassionally (with probability `epsilon`) selects a random action.
 This is used to tune the exploit/explore qualities of a reinforcement learning algorithm.
 If `epsilon` is `0.0` then this will act as a greedy policy.

+### Q-Learning

+* `ConstantStepFunction` A step function that maintains a constant step size over all episodes.

 ## Classes